oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

   * Add the path /.well-known/openid-federation and perform trust chain resolution.
   * Inspect client's metadata for redirect_uri's and validate **native_callback_uri** is included among them.

-When the client is natively invoked on its native_callback_uri, it shall handle the response parameters as it would handle a response from a federated authorization server.
+When the client is invoked on its native_callback_uri, it shall regard the invocation as a response from the authorization server which redirected the client to the app.
+In other words, the authorization server which redirected the client to the app is not the audience of the app's response.
 See {{federating-response}} for details.

 Example URI used to invoke of client app on its claimed native_callback_uri:

     https://client.example.com/cb?authorization_code=uY29tL2F1dGhlbnRpY

-Example client invoking the response_uri of the authorization server which redirected it to the app:
+Example client invoking the response_uri **of the authorization server which federated it** to the authorization server, which redirected it to the app:

     POST /native-authorization HTTP/1.1
-    Host: prev-as.com
+    Host: **prev-as.com**
     Content-Type: application/x-www-form-urlencoded

     authorization_code=uY29tL2F1dGhlbnRpY